wallaby-rails/wallaby-rails/docs/convention.md

 Same as Rails, Wallaby also favors **pluralization** of the last word in controller's name.For example, `SiteAdminsController` is preferable over `SitesAdminsController` or `SiteAdminController`

-Following this convention will allow Wallaby to automatically connect the model and its controller.
-For example, for model `SiteAdmin`, Wallaby will use `SiteAdminsController` to process request for it.
-Otherwise, Wallaby will fall back to use base controller `Admin::ApplicationController` or `Wallaby::ResourcesController` if `Admin::ApplicationController` does not exist.
+This naming convention allows Wallaby to automatically connect the model and its controller.
+For example, when used as admin interface, for model `SiteAdmin`, Wallaby will look for the controller to dispatch to in the following top-down order:

+- `Admin::SiteAdminsController` under `Admin` namespace
+- admin base controller `Admin::ApplicationController`
+- `Wallaby::ResourcesController`

-When there is scenario that controller name can't reflect the model name, for example, `Admin::ProductsController`, it's possible to manually map `Admin::ProductsController` to `Product`, see [Specifying Model Class for Controller](controller.md#model_class).
+If the controller name cannot reflect the correct model name, for example, between `Admin::ProductsController` and `ProductItem`, it is possible to [specify associated model class for controller](controller.md#model_class).

 ## Decorator